What Is A Mummy Makeover?

 When considering a mummy makeover it is best to be at your ideal weight and have completed your family.
 You should be able to have help at home postoperatively especially if you have young children.
 Careful consideration of the postoperative arrangements is important so that you avoid excessive lifting in the days following surgery.
 The surgery should not be performed in smokers or those with significant co-morbidity and with careful patient selection complications are uncommon.
 It is usual to have some swelling for a number of weeks afterwards and the final results from abdominoplasty can take a number of months.
 It is usual to have some discomfort which is more usual in the abdomen than the breasts.
 Sensory changes do occur although most changes are temporary.
 Issues with infection, haematoma, wound healing or wound breakdown can occur although these are unusual.
 With the introduction of internal stitching and internal glue the incidence of seroma has significantly reduced.
-For breast augmentation there can be long term issues relating to breast implants and it is important to go through these potential risks preoperatively so that you can make an informed decision as to which operation is best for you.
+For breast augmentation there can be long term issues relating to breast implants and it is important to go through these potential risks preoperatively so that you can make an informed decision as to which operation is best for you and ensure a smooth mummy makeover recovery.

 Surgery And Rehabilitation

 Although there are anaesthetic risks with combined procedures any of the combinations of surgery described can be carried out in under 4 hours thus minimising anaesthetic risks and preventing the need for a catheter.
 Early mobilisation is important to decrease the risks associated with general anaesthesia and compression garments should be worn for 4-6 weeks alongside a support bra.
 The combination of surgeries is often termed “extreme makeover” however the combination of breast and abdominal rejuvenation surgery in one stage is increasingly being recognised as a better alternative in selected patients than splitting the procedures into two stages.
-Patients can turn back the clock and rediscover the contour they had prior to having children with one operation.
+Patients can turn back the clock and rediscover the contour they had prior to having children with one mummy makeover operation.